10. Make my device talk, move, etc¶

 - I was finally able get my head around the relationship between current and voltage;

-- I also learned a very important point about motors; since they usually involve high current, it’s important to understand the safety precautions before handling them (read below).
+- I also learnt about some important Safety Considrations when handling output devices; since they often require large amount of current, it’s very important to understand the precautions before handling them (read below).

 Power electronic devices like motors require very high current, so remember;